top of page

 In 2023, 59 skiers from all over the world were in Sölden for one of the sport’s most exciting events for ski fans.

-After months of waiting, the Women's Giant Slalom kicks off the new World Cup, and the favorites to win the 2024 Giant Slalom on the Rettenbach glacier will be defending champion Lara Gut-Behrami, Federica Brignone, Sara Hector, Alice Robinson, and Mikaela Shiffrin.
+After months of waiting, the Women's Giant Slalom kicks off the new World Cup, and the favorites to win the 2024 Giant Slalom on the Rettenbach glacier will be defending champion Lara Gut-Behrami, Federica Brignone, and Mikaela Shiffrin.
+Only two names come to mind to challenge the favorite trio: Sara Hector and above all Alice Robinson.

 In 2023 Lara Gut-Behrami won the Alpine Ski World Cup Women’s race opener in Sölden, Tirol, Austria.